Georg Anschütz: Life

 Anschütz was born in Braunschweig as the son of the late deaf-mute teacher Chr.
 Anschütz and his wife Elwine, both of Prussian nationality and Evangelical Lutheran faith.
 He attended the citizen school there for three and a half years and the Wilhelm-Gymnasium for nine years.
-After Abitur in 1905 he studied philosophy, psychology and pedagogy in Leipzig and Munich.
-In 1908 he received his doctorate in Munich under Theodor Lipps with a thesis.
-Afterwards he stayed for studies in Würzburg and Berlin and went to Paris for one year, where he worked with Alfred Binet in his psychology-pedagogy laboratory.
-From this time he wrote the German adaptation of Binet's work "Les idees modernes sur les enfants" under the German title Die neuen Gedanken über das Schulkind.
-In 1910 he returned to Munich, where he stayed until the end of 1911.
+After his Abitur in 1905, he studied philosophy, psychology and pedagogy in Leipzig and Munich.
+In 1908, he received his doctorate in Munich under Theodor Lipps with a thesis.
+Afterwards, he stayed for studies in Würzburg and Berlin and went to Paris for one year, where he worked with Alfred Binet in his psychology-pedagogy laboratory.
+From this time, he wrote the German adaptation of Binet's work "Les idees modernes sur les enfants" under the German title Die neuen Gedanken über das Schulkind.
+In 1910, he returned to Munich, where he stayed until the end of 1911.
 During this time he published his first major work Über die Methoden der Psychologie, which was soon followed by a second Spekulative, exakt und angewandte Psychologie.
-To support his scientific work he was twice awarded the Froschammer Philosophy Scholarship by the Faculty of Philosophy of the University of Munich.
+To support his scientific work he was twice awarded the Froschammer Philosophy Scholarship by the Faculty of Philosophy of the Ludwig-Maximilians-Universität München.
 After further stays abroad, mainly in Austria, Italy and Switzerland, he moved to Leipzig in early 1912, where he worked with Wilhelm Wundt and Eduard Spranger.

 Activity in Hamburg

-In Hamburg from 1913 to 1915 Anschütz was assistant to the experimental psychologist Ernst Meumann in his psychological laboratory.
-From 1915 to 1918 he taught as a visiting professor in Constantinople.
-In 1920 he was habilitated at the newly founded University of Hamburg and appointed as a private lecturer, but under Meumann's successor (William Stern) he could not at first obtain a permanent position.
+In Hamburg from 1913 to 1915, Anschütz was assistant to the experimental psychologist Ernst Meumann in his psychological laboratory.
+From 1915 to 1918, he taught as a visiting professor in Constantinople.
+In 1920, he was habilitated at the newly founded University of Hamburg and appointed as a private lecturer, but under Meumann's successor (William Stern) he could not at first obtain a permanent position.
 In addition to teaching and non-scientific activities, Anschütz distinguished himself at the time as a pioneer of synaesthesia and, from 1927, organized several congresses on this topic, which were aimed at both scientists and interested laypeople.
 In 1931, Anschütz was appointed as an (unpaid) associate professor.